 John B. Connally, President Nixon's special emissary, arrived in Bangladesh on Monday (3 July) for?

-John B. Connally, President Nixon's special emissary, arrived in Bangladesh on Monday (3 July) for two days of talks with Bangladesh leaders.
+Background: John B. Connally, President Nixon's special emissary, arrived in Bangladesh on Monday (3 July) for two days of talks with Bangladesh leaders.
 The visit was part of a tour of nations in Latin America, Asia and Europe.

 Mr. Connally was greeted at Dacca Airport by Bangladesh Foreign Minister, Abdus Samad and the United States Charge d'Affaires, Herbert D. Spivack.